imba/imba.io/content/intro.md

 Imba is a programming language for building web applications with insane performance.
 You can use it both for the server and client.

 In Imba DOM elements *and* CSS are treated as first-class citizens.
-DOM elements are compiled to a [memoized DOM](/guides/advanced/performance), which is an [order of magnitude faster](https://somebee.github.io/dom-reconciler-bench/index.html) than todays virtual DOM implementations.
+DOM elements are compiled to a [memoized DOM](/guides/advanced/performance), which is an [order of magnitude faster](https://somebee.github.io/dom-reconciler-bench/index.html) than today's virtual DOM implementations.

 This truly opens up for a new way of developing web applications.